-Reentry - If a student returns to the same program within 180 days of their Last Day of Attendance they may be eligible to pick up where they left off and would be considered to be in the same enrollment for all academic and financial aid purposes.
+Reentry-If a student returns to the same program within 180 days of their Last Day of Attendance they may be eligible to pick up where they left off and would be considered to be in the same enrollment for all academic and financial aid purposes.
 These students would be evaluated on an individual basis as it would depend on the reason they were originally dropped or dismissed and if they were able to return at the point they left off within the allotted time frame.
+If the student is eligible to re-enter, they will be notified in writing of their updated expected graduation date.
 If not eligible for reentry the student may apply under the re-enroll policy.
 SAP checks will be completed for any student who has requested to re-enter their original program.
 That student will be brought back at the same point as they left off and if they do not meet the current SAP policy, they will be place on a SAP warning upon their return.